 Well, it did for me, and that’s why I have a mad and wild love affair with Lent every year.

 What can you give up that could start your on your own journey of spiritual spring cleaning?

-I challenge you to pick something and see how it goes with your personal spiritual journey.
+I challenge you to pick something and see how it goes.